Restream/reindexer/replication.md

 - `batching_routines_count` - Number of concurrent routines, used to asynchronously send online updates for each each follower.
 Larger values may reduce network triparound, but also raise RAM consumation
 - `force_sync_on_logic_error` - Force resync on logic error conditions
 - `force_sync_on_wrong_data_hash` - Force resync if dataHash mismatch
+- `log_level` - Replication log level on replicator's startup.
+Possible values: none, error, warning, info, trace
 - `max_wal_depth_on_force_sync` - Maximum number of WAL records, which will be copied after force-sync
+- `online_updates_delay_msec` - Delay between write operation and replication.
+Larger values here will leader to higher replication latency and bufferization, but also will provide more effective network batching and CPU untilization
 - `namespaces` - List of namespaces for replication.
 If empty, all namespaces.
 All replicated namespaces will become read only for follower.
 This parameter is used, when node doesn't have specific namespace list
 - `nodes` - List of follower nodes